What Is Logistics and Supply Chain Management? [+ Key Differences Explained]

 Getting a clear picture of what each one involves can help companies fine-tune their operations, establish a competitive advantage and lead in profitability.

-What Is Logistics and Supply Chain Management?
+Understanding Logistics and Supply Chain Management

-It includes tasks such as receiving, managing inventory, transportation, warehousing and distribution to ensure that products are delivered to the right person at the right time.
+This includes tasks such as receiving, managing inventory, transportation, warehousing and distribution to ensure that products are delivered to the right person at the right time.

 What Is Logistics?